 - somewhat ironically, given their association with sportiness, obesity

 - Juices and Smoothies – Dark green vegetables such as spinach, parsley and kale are a great source of B vitamins.
 Study drinks packed with these nutrients help our body run at a peak metabolic rate.
 With the best source of energy coming from whole foods, you should combine your new high metabolism with a diet full of vitamins and nutrients to boost energy for studying and feel fuelled and focused all day long.

-- Green Tea – Although this contains less caffeine than a cup of coffee, it is much healthier by decreasing risk of heart disease and cancer.
-There’s also evidence that green tea helps improve mental clarity and performance, perfect for those hardcore revision sessions.
+- Green Tea – Although green tea for study focus contains less caffeine than a cup of coffee, its healthy properties decrease risk of heart disease and cancer.
+There’s also evidence that green tea helps improve mental clarity and performance, providing the perfect platform for those hardcore revision sessions.

-- Have a study plan – There’s nothing worse than realising the night before an exam that you’ve not opened a single book on the subject for weeks.
-Not only that, but you’ve partied so much that the lack of sleep is desperately clamping your eyes shut while panic sets in.
-Have a plan, get a calendar and allocate sufficient hours to studying for an exam or writing an essay.
+• Have a study plan – There’s nothing worse than realising the night before an exam that you’ve not opened a single book on the subject for weeks.
+If you fail to prepare, prepare to fail – planning your studies is essential to mapping the route to success.
+Have a detailed study plan, get a calendar and allocate sufficient hours to studying for an exam or writing an essay.

 Exercise is heralded for getting your mental states into shape as well as physically.
 Beau Scott from Cardiff Sports Nutrition says numerous studies have repeatedly shown that a good diet and regular exercise can have a positive impact on our productivity levels.
 Exercise for students in study season can boost energy and clear the mind.

-Actively striving to achieve or maintain a good level of health and fitness can benefit our efforts to study in a number of ways; a healthy diet that is rich in vitamin and minerals from a varied diet as well as high quality multi vitamins improve the body’s immune system – less illness means that productivity levels will not be decreased, giving you an advantage over other students who are spending time recovering from illness, particularly as the cold weather draws in.
+Actively striving to achieve or maintain a good level of health and fitness can benefit students’ efforts to study in a number of ways.
+A healthy diet that is rich in vitamin and minerals from a varied diet as well as high quality multivitamins improve the body’s immune system.
+Less illness means that productivity levels will not be decreased.
+As such, keeping a healthy body and mind is one of the most important tips for helping students to study.

 Regular exercise leads to a greater expenditure of energy, and in order to meet these demands your body will increase your metabolism to make more energy freely available.
 Exercise enhances your body’s efficiency at using glucose and oxygen as energy both to the body, and more importantly, the brain to keep you concentrated and performing.